apache/nuttx/configs/README.txt

   are based on the STM32F103RBT6 chip for the standard version and on the STM32F103CBT6 for the mini version (See http://leaflabs.com/docs/hardware/maple.html)

+configs/max32660-evsys
+  The configurations in this directory support the Maxim Integrated MAX32660-EVSYS board.

 configs/mbed
   The configurations in this directory support the mbed board (http://mbed.org) that features the NXP LPC1768 microcontroller.
 This OS is also built